 Creating this Website

-I am now passionate about bringing awareness to SSNHL a condition.
+I am now passionate about bringing awareness to SSNHL.

 In January 2021, I crowdfunded to raise money to fund the creation of this website.
 I hope this will be a place where people who have been affected by sudden hearing loss will be able to find information and support.